6 Spring Trends Retailers Should Jump on in 2022

 People will be looking for ways to organize the chaos that comes with a household spending so much of their time inside the home.
 So now is the time for shelving, containers, and any other organizational materials to shine.

-Retailers – especially those selling self-care products, apparel, or home decor – should consider stocking products such as candles, crystals, sage sticks, artwork, and fragrances for spiritual cleansing.
+Retailers – especially those selling self-care products, apparel, or home decor – should consider stocking products such as candles and home scents, artwork, sage sticks, and fragrances for spiritual cleansing.
 These items have picked up popularity over the last year and offer something practical customers can do to make themselves feel better as we emerge from winter.